karenpayneoregon/iterate-files-directories/readme.md

-# Learn how to work with large folder for searching and more
+# How to work with large folder for searching and more

 This article focuses on how to perform a basic search through a folder structure in search of a specific pattern e.g. all text files, all .jpg files which keeps the front-end user interface response.
 There is code to show how to get a file count of files in a folder and also methods to return both folder and file count.